Who Else In Elizabeth City Wants To Keep The Fire Ants Out Of Their Yard This Summer?

 Getting Professional Help

 If you find fire ant mounds on your property, don’t try to remove them on your own.
 In addition to putting yourself at risk for a sting, you’re unlikely to resolve the problem.
 The ants will continue to build and reproduce.
 At the first sign of a red ant infestation on your Elizabeth City property, you should contact the professionals at Albemarle Termite & Pest.
-Call us today and let us keep your yard free of red ants.
+Call us today for professional home pest control, and let us keep your yard free of red ants.